Meta-plasticity and memory in multi-level recurrent feed-forward networks: Numerical results

+We focus on two specific states: the very first memorising state ($H<H^*$) to be reached, $H_{fm}$, and the most populated memory state, $H_{mem}$.
+Their corresponding times, $\loops_{fm}$ and $\loops_{mem}$, indicate the minimum time to form a memory, and the time required to form a stable memory, respectively.
+Comparing $\loops_{fm}$ and $\loops_{mem}$ we can address the presence of possible ``meta-stable states'' of entropy rate $H$ larger than $H_{mem}$ and below the memorisation threshold $H^{*}$, see e.g. Fig.~\ref{fig:example_of_process}h).
+Naturally, if there is only one entropy rate state below $H^{*}$ then $\loops_{mem}$ and $\loops_{fm}$ will coincide.
+Since not all runs reach a memory state, we compute the average values of $\loops_{fm}$ and $\loops_{mem}$ only over those runs in which memorisation did happen.

-Fig.~\ref{fig:memorisation_times_k0_100_T_100} depicts the results obtained as a function of the decay time $\tau$ for $c = 0, 0.25, 1, 4$ (colours), $\mathcal{P}_{as}=0.999$.
-Bullet sizes reflect the amount of memorising runs, out of 100.
-The average number of loops to reach the memorising state, $\loops_{mem}$, depends on both $\tau$ and $c$. $\loops_{mem}$ reaches a minimum for $\tau=32$ and $\tau=64$, with no significant difference as $c$ changes: this memory is unrelated to meta-reinforcement, as highlighted also for Fig.~\ref{fig:heatmap_steady_k0_100_T_100}.
-For $\tau<32$, $\loops_{mem}$ decreases with increasing $c$.
+Fig.~\ref{fig:memorisation_times_k0_100_T_100} depicts the results obtained as a function of the decay time $\tau$ for $c=0, 0.5, 2, 4, 8$ (colours), $\prob_{sup}=0.999$.
+Bullet sizes reflect the fraction of memorising runs.
+The average number of steps to reach the memorising states, $\loops_{fm}$ (top) and $\loops_{mem}$ (bottom), depend on both $\tau$ and $c$.
+Both observables reach low steady values for $\tau=32$ and $\tau=64$ with no significant difference as $c$ changes: this memory is unrelated to meta-reinforcement, as highlighted also for Fig.~\ref{fig:heatmap_steady_k0_100_T_100}.
+For $\tau<32$, $\loops_{fm}$ decreases monotonically with increasing $c$.
 Increasing $\tau$ reduces the impact of weight decay while increasing $c$ reduces the time-scale of meta-reinforcement, both factors leading to a more rapid memorisation.
-Results for all values of $\prob_{as}$ and $c$ considered in this work are reported in Fig.~\ref{fig:memorisation_times_k0_100_T_100_allP} in the Supplementary Material, together with Table~\ref{tab:transitions} detailing the number of memorising runs for each combination of parameters.
+On the other hand, $\loops_{mem}$ shows the same decreasing behaviour in $\tau$, but a more intricate one in $c$.
+For example, for $c=4$ $\loops_{mem}$ is larger than for $c=2$ when $\tau=2^{\nicefrac{7}{2}}$ but substantially lower than for $c=8$ when $\tau=8$.
+Comparing with the monotonic behaviour of $\loops_{fm}$, this behaviour seems to indicate that certain combination of parameters can lead to the emergence of meta-stable states.
+In the Supplementary Material we report results for all values of $\prob_{sup}$ and $c$ considered in this work.